UniPrompt-CL: Sustainable Continual Learning in Medical AI with Unified Prompt Pools: Experiment Settings

-\subsection{Experiment Settings}
+\section{Experiment Settings}

 In this section, we describe our experimental setup in detail to substantiate our claims.
 First, we introduce the datasets used in our experiments; second, we outline the data augmentation and preprocessing methods, baseline validation procedures, evaluation metrics, and implementation environment.
-Detailed information about the datasets can be found in Table~\ref{Table1}, and the experimental settings are provided in Table~\ref{Table2}.
+Detailed information about the datasets and the experimental settings can be found in Sup.~\ref{A_B}.

-\textbf{Dataset.} We simulate a domain‐incremental scenario using three publicly available datasets collected from different hospitals with identical disease and severity labels: Aptos2019~\cite{aptos2019-blindness-detection}, LI2019 (DDR)~\cite{LI2019}, and Diabetic Retinopathy Detection (Dia)~\cite{diabetic-retinopathy-detection}.
-Prior to training, and following the procedure in~\cite{kobat2022automated}, each dataset’s original classes are consolidated into three joint labels.
-The datasets are then presented to the model in the sequence: